GrantMeStrength/retro/applekeyboard/applekeyboard.md

 So my plan is to write software using the Pico to decode the keyboard, because like the Teensy, it can act as a keyboard HID and it also has plenty of pins.
 And I have some Picos in my parts drawer.

 The Apple IIe keyboard has been ordered from eBay.
+I then discovered that [MacEffects sell a brand new one](https://maceffects.com/products/apple-iie-mechanical-keyboard)!

 ## Progress